 We transfer data to Indeed Flex’s affiliates in order to provide our core products and services.
 How we transfer data is integral to our core products and services that help job seekers find great jobs, and employers find great candidates.
 At this time, we are not able to provide our core products and services without transferring some data to Indeed Flex’s affiliates.
 In order to opt out of the transfer of data to Indeed Flex’s affiliates from Indeed Flex, a personal data deletion request is required.

 Can I still use Indeed Flex after deleting my account?

 If you submit the request to opt out and delete your account, you will still be able to access the services we offer on our site that do not require us to collect and transfer your email address.
 You may always register a new account or sign up to receive job alerts, but you will be required to use a different email address.

 Is it possible these practices will change?

-Indeed Flex is carefully watching the State of California and its Attorney General for any new interpretations of the CCPA.
-If we feel it is proper to transfer the user data as our products are designed to do, we will revisit this issue.
+Indeed Flex is carefully watching the State of California and its Attorney General for any new interpretations of the CCPA or California Privacy Rights Act (CPRA).
+If we feel it is necessary to change our practices, we will update this page accordingly.
 Our mission remains to help you get jobs in the manner that you wish.